rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-03-03-donate-to-rgsoc.md

 Over the last few months we've been talking to some of our most ardent supporters to get on board with some early sponsorship.
-Many thanks to our [earlybird sponsors](/sponsors), GitHub, SoundCloud, Google Open Source, Basecamp, Turing School of Software and Design, Keen IO, Site5, and TeaLeaf Academy for getting on board for sponsorship before we even opened our crowd funding campaign!
+Many thanks to our [earlybird sponsors](/sponsors), Travis CI, GitHub, SoundCloud, Google Open Source, Basecamp, Turing School of Software and Design, Keen IO, Site5, and TeaLeaf Academy for supporting us with their sponsorship before we even opened our crowd funding campaign!

 To top it off, a number are even coming back for